Apress/pro-asp.net-core-6/typos.md

 ***

+On page 363, this sentence:

+>   Defining a service and consuming in the same code file may not seem impressive, but once a service is defined, it can be used almost anywhere in an ASP.NET Core application.

+should be:

+>   Defining a service and consuming ***it*** in the same code file may not seem impressive, but once a service is defined, it can be used almost anywhere in an ASP.NET Core application.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+***

+On page 363, the description for Listing `14-14` gives the location of the file as the `Services` folder.
+It should be the `Platform` folder.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+***

+On page 369, the text that follows Table 14-4 is awkwardly phrased and should make it obvious that the benefit of using the methods described in the table is the ability to instantiate classes that declare constructor dependencies.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+***

+On page 378, Listing 14-30 should comment out this statement, which is made redundant by the other changes:

+    T endpointInstance = ActivatorUtilities.CreateInstance<T>(app.ServiceProvider);

+(Thanks to Abdul W Yousufzai for reporting this problem)

+***

+On page 384, this sentence should make it clear that the IsDevelopment method is an extension method:

+> This example uses the Environment property to get an implementation of the IWebHostEnvironment interface and uses its IsDevelopment method to decide which services are set up for the application.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+***

+On page 389, this sentence:

+> This feature relies on the versions of the AddSIngleton, AddScoped, and AddTransient methods that accept types as conventional arguments and cannot be performed using generic type arguments.

+should be:

+> This feature relies on the versions of the ***AddSingleton***, AddScoped, and AddTransient methods that accept types as conventional arguments and cannot be performed using generic type arguments.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+***

 **Chapter 15**

 Figure 15-2 and the text that describes it refers to `Microsoft.Hosting.Lifetime`, which refers to a configuration setting from an earlier version of ASP.NET Core.